dtcenter/MET/docs/Users_Guide/tc-pairs.rst

   model = [ "DSHP", "LGEM", "HWRF" ];

 The **model** variable contains a list of comma-separated models to be used.
 Each model is identified with an ATCF TECH ID (normally four unique characters).
 This model identifier should match the model column in the ATCF format input file.
 An empty list indicates that all models in the input file(s) will be processed.
-Note that when reading ATCF track data, all instances of the string AVN are automatically replaced with GFS.
+Note that when reading ATCF track data, all instances of the string **AVN** are automatically replaced with **GFS**.

 ____________________